Turritopsis dohrnii: Biological immortality

 Most jellyfish species have a relatively fixed lifespan, which varies by species from hours to many months (long-lived mature jellyfish spawn every day or night; the time is also fairly fixed and species-specific).
-The medusa of Turritopsis dohrnii is the only form known to have the ability to return to a polyp state, by a specific transformation process that requires the presence of certain cell types (tissue from both the jellyfish bell surface and the circulatory canal system).
+The medusa of Turritopsis dohrnii is the only form known to have the ability to return to a polyp state, by a specific transdifferentiation process that requires the presence of certain cell types (tissue from both the jellyfish bell surface and the circulatory canal system).

 Experiments have revealed that all stages of the medusae, from newly released to fully mature individuals, can transform back into polyps under the conditions of starvation, sudden temperature change, reduction of salinity, and artificial damage of the bell with forceps or scissors.
 The transforming medusa is characterized first by deterioration of the bell, mesoglea, and tentacles.
-All immature medusa (with 12 tentacles at most) then turned into a cyst-like stage and then transformed into stolons and polyps.
-However, about 20–40% of mature medusa went into the stolons and polyps stage without passing the cyst-like stage.
-Polyps were formed after 2 days since stolons had developed and fed on food.
+All immature medusa (with 12 tentacles at most) then turn into a cyst-like stage and proceed to transform into stolons and polyps.
+However, about 20–40% of mature medusa instead proceed to the stolons and polyps stage without passing the cyst-like stage.
+Polyps are formed 2 days after stolons have developed and fed.
 Polyps further multiply by growing additional stolons, branches, and then polyps to form colonial hydroids.
-In the experiment, they would eventually transform into stolons and polyps and begin their lives once again, even without environmental changes or injury.
+In one experiment, they would eventually transform into stolons and polyps and begin their lives once again, even in the absence of environmental changes or injury.

 This ability to reverse the biotic cycle (in response to adverse conditions) is unique in the animal kingdom.
 It allows the jellyfish to bypass death, rendering Turritopsis dohrnii potentially biologically immortal.
 The process has not been observed in their natural habitat, in part because the process is quite rapid and because field observations at the right moment are unlikely.
 Regardless, most individual medusae are likely to fall victim to the general hazards of life as mesoplankton, including being eaten by predators or succumbing to disease.

 The species possesses unique mechanisms related to telomere maintenance, which play a significant role in its regenerative abilities.
 T. dohrnii maintains telomere length through specific cellular processes during its life cycle reversal, effectively resetting cellular aging.

-The species' cell development method of transdifferentiation has inspired scientists to find a way to make stem cells using this process for renewing damaged or dead tissue in humans.
+The species' cell development method of transdifferentiation has inspired scientists to find a way to use this process to renew damaged or dead tissue in humans.